PI

 Milagros (Mila) Rincon Paz

 Born and raised in Venezuela; I received my B.S. in Biology from the University of Central Florida.
 As an undergrad, I examined disease dynamics between fungal and viral pathogens in amphibian hosts using gene amplification and genomic data analysis.
-Joining the Bai Lab in 2024, I will investigate the impacts of specific pathogenic mutations on signaling and metabolic pathways, in order to better understand the molecular and cellular mechanisms of disease-associated genes.
+Started in the Bai Lab 2024, I have been investigating the impacts of disease specific mutations on signaling and metabolic pathways, in order to better understand the molecular and cellular mechanisms of disease-associated genes.

 Undergraduate